007unique/PasswordGenerator/README.md

 # PasswordGenerator
-# This is password generator app with Venilla JavaScript.
+# This is Password Generator App with Venilla JavaScript.